-It’s time to go back to school and a recent survey found that the average amount spent on back-to-school supplies and clothes is approximately $600.00 per child.
-In terms of consumer spending, back-to-school shopping is only eclipsed by christmas/holiday shopping.
+It’s time to go back to school and a survey found that the average amount spent on back-to-school supplies and clothes is approximately $600.00 per child.
+In terms of consumer spending, back-to-school shopping is only eclipsed by holiday shopping.

 When parents are divorced, or were never married and live separately, who pays for the school supplies and clothes?

 Some court/support orders set out who pays for what specifically in the order, but most do not.
 For those that do not, the default is that the primary custodial parent pays for these items.
 Why?
-Because that parent generally is the parent who receives support (for an exception read this) the child support guidelines are premised on the assumption that the custodial parent bears these costs.
-The purchase of these items is one of the reasons the primary custodial parent receives child support.
+Because that parent generally is the parent who receives support (for an exception read this ) the child support guidelines assume that the custodial parent bears these costs.
+In fact, the purchase of these items is one of the reasons the primary custodial parent receives child support.

 However, if the parents share physical custody and there is not a primary custodian, then they must decide who is going to be responsible for the "controlled expenses".
 The guidelines define controlled expenses as follows: